Gameplay

 Damage buffs make up the majority of your contribution to your team’s damage: assuming all players have equal gear, the buff given by these two spells works out to 22% of your base attack power as a damage buff on all three of your party members.

 Maintaining this buff on your party members should always be your first priority.
-Due to the cooldown of Heavenly Blessings being extremely long, you cannot naturally get 100% uptime on your buffs without external help.
+Due to the cooldown of Heavenly Blessings being extremely long, you cannot naturally get 100% uptime on your buffs without external help (magick stream, luminary, quick recharges, etc).
 As such, timing these buffs well to cover your teammates’ damage is your most important contribution to the raid.

-You can check the duration of each skill by watching the sword icon above your healthbar.
+You can check the duration of each skill by watching the red sword icon above your healthbar.

-Wrath of God is your primary damage buff.
-Due to its low cooldown, you should always cast it first if both buffs are off cooldown.
+Wrath of God has a low cooldown, you should always cast it first if your Magick Stream and Luminary are not stacked.
 Its attack buff applies as soon as the spell is cast, meaning you should cast it just as your other attack buff is about to run out.

-Heavenly Blessings is your secondary damage buff.
-Due to its long cooldown, this skill is the bottleneck for AP uptime on Paladin.
+Heavenly Blessings has a long cooldown, this skill is the bottleneck for AP uptime on Paladin.
 The spell has a very short cast animation, after which the buff will always go off, even if you get flinched out of the secondary animation.
 (This does reduce its meter gain, so be careful!)

 Light Brand